calebpowell/calebpowell.github.io/_posts/java-generics-1.md

 Yeah, not so good when your language is trying to guarantee type safety.

-What about collections?
-Unlike arrays, pre-generic Java collections did not allow you to specify the component type (that is where generics come in).
+What about Collections?
+Unlike arrays, pre-generic Java Collections did not allow you to specify the component type (that is where generics come in).
 As a result, you had to perform a cast whenever you retrieved an item from a collection:

 ```java
 List strings = new ArrayList();